 HUM 2153 Crime, Delinquency, and Social Science Issues through Film illustrates the diverse levels of the criminal justice system to include delinquency and the social science issues crime generates and how Hollywood movies communicate ideas concerning crime and victimization.
 Course focuses on the roles of history, culture and the arts within civilization.
 This course satisfies a Seminole State College humanities requirement.
-Also listed as SOC 2153.
 (3-0-3)